ETS-Android5/Tracko/README.md

 - Allow Location Tracking in Background
 - Ensure that the application is downloaded on both the users' devices i.e, the user tracking and the user being tracked.

+##Source code
+Frontend and Backened source codes are available in their respective folders in this repository.

 ## Architecture
 <img width="874" alt="Screenshot 2022-05-29 at 3 01 21 PM" src="https://user-images.githubusercontent.com/106433032/170861452-defb4d37-c61b-4554-971a-b353713ebffb.png">